cap-java/sdm/README.md

    cf login -a <CF-API> -o <ORG-NAME> -s <SPACE-NAME>
    ```

-2. Bind your CAP application to SAP Document Management Integration Option.
-Check the following reference from `mta.yaml` of your CAP application.
+2. Create a SAP Document Management Integration Option [Service instance and key](https://help.sap.com/docs/document-management-service/sap-document-management-service/creating-service-instance-and-service-key).
+Bind your CAP application to this SDM instance.
+Add the details of this instance to the resources section in the `mta.yaml` of your CAP application.
 See the following example from a sample Bookshop app.

    ```
    modules: